-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 students, including ELs, and other unduplicated students, will be at 100% as measured by observation and review of lesson plans including ELD standards for English Language learners standard instruction as measured by the Williams Quarterly Report as well as quarterly review of local benchmarks measured by the Williams Quarterly Report as well as quarterly review of local benchmarks Attendance rate and Absenteeism per attendance records Maintained attendance rate of 95% in 2019-20 Unfortunately, due to COVID 19, our attendance rate dipped down to 93.9% Maintain a 95% or above attendance rate and less than a 1% chronic absenteeism rate DIBELS Grades K-2 for Reading/Language Arts 75% of all students including English Language Learners, Low Income Students, SWD and Foster Youths, exceeded grade level standards in Reading as measured by DIBELS in 2018-19 90% exceeded grade level standards Increase grade level achievement on DIBELS assessments from 75% to 80% STAR Reading Benchmark Rate 76% of students in grades 3-6 were At or Above Benchmark in 2020-21 77% of students tested were At or Above Benchmark 80% of all students, including English Language Learners, Low Income Students and Foster Youths, will score At or Above Benchmark STAR Math Benchmark Rate 69% of students in grades 3-6 were At or Above Benchmark in 2020-21 70% of students At or Above Benchmark 75% of all students. including English Language Learners, Low Income students and Foster Youth, will
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 students, including ELs, and other unduplicated students, will be at 100% as measured by observation and review of lesson plans including ELD standards for English Language learners standard instruction as measured by the Williams Quarterly Report as well as quarterly review of local benchmarks standard instruction as measured by the Williams Quarterly Report as well as quarterly review of local benchmarks measured by the Williams Quarterly Report as well as quarterly review of local benchmarks Attendance rate and Absenteeism per attendance records Maintained attendance rate of 95% in 2019-20 Unfortunately, due to COVID 19, our attendance rate dipped down to 93.9% Kenwood school attendance rate was at 92.9% during the 2022-23 school year Maintain a 95% or above attendance rate and less than a 1% chronic absenteeism rate DIBELS Grades K-2 for Reading/Language Arts 75% of all students including English Language Learners, Low Income Students, SWD and Foster Youths, exceeded grade level standards in Reading as measured by DIBELS in 2018-19 90% met or exceeded grade level standards 90% met or exceeded grade level standards Increase grade level achievement on DIBELS assessments from 75% to 80% STAR Reading Benchmark Rate 76% of students in grades 3-6 were At or Above Benchmark in 2020-21 77% of students tested were At or Above Benchmark 82% of students tested were At or Above Benchmark 80% of all students, including English Language Learners, Low Income Students and Foster Youths, will score At or Above Benchmark STAR Math Benchmark Rate 69% of students in grades 3-6 were At or Above Benchmark in 2020-21 70% of students tester were At or Above Benchmark 77% of students tested were At or Above Benchmark 75% of all students. including English Language Learners, Low Income students

-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 score At or Above Benchmark Unduplicated student assessment data 59% of unduplicated students are below grade level standards.
-The following groups are to be monitored by staff and administration: Resource Students English Learners Socio-Economic Foster Youth SWD 56% of unduplicated students are below grade level standards Unduplicated students will increase their grade level achievement by 10%, or to have 49% or less of our Unduplicated students below grade level standards Small data samples and privacy issues dictate we combine all unduplicated into 1 public record/document rather than parsing out each small subgroup Chronic Absenteism Maintained Chronic Absenteeism 1% or below attendance records during the 2019-20 school year 20% of students were chronically absent Maintained Chronic Absenteeism 1% or below attendance records during the 2019-20 school year Growth as shown on ELPAC towards English proficiency Reclassification rates are less than 5% on average No students were reclassified Show significant growth and consistency in reclassification rate over the next 3 years Meet A-G requirements NA NA NA
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 and Foster Youth, will score At or Above Benchmark Unduplicated student assessment data 59% of unduplicated students are below grade level standards.
+The following groups are to be monitored by staff and administration: English Learners Socio-Economic Foster Youth 56% of unduplicated students are below grade level standards 46% of unduplicated students are below grade level standards Unduplicated students will increase their grade level achievement by 10%, or to have 49% or less of our Unduplicated students below grade level standards Small data samples and privacy issues dictate we combine all unduplicated into 1 public record/document rather than parsing out each small sub group Chronic Absenteism Maintained Chronic Absenteeism 1% or below attendance records during the 2019-20 school year 20% of students were chronically absent 25% of students were chronically absent Maintained Chronic Absenteeism 1% or below attendance records during the 2019-20 school year Growth as shown on ELPAC towards English proficiency Reclassification rates are less than 5% on average No students were reclassified No students were reclassified Show significant growth and consistency in reclassification rate over the next 3 years Meet A-G requirements NA NA NA NA

 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24

-CTE completion NA NA NA
+CTE completion NA NA NA NA

-A-G or CTE completion NA NA NA
+A-G or CTE completion NA NA NA NA

-College Preparedness and measured by EAP NA NA
+College Preparedness and measured by EAP NA NA NA

-% passing AP test NA NA NA
+% passing AP test NA NA NA NA

-High School graduation rate NA NA NA
+High School graduation rate NA NA NA NA

-High School dropout rate NA NA NA
+High School drop out rate NA NA NA NA

-Middle School dropout rate NA NA NA
+Middle School drop out rate NA NA NA NA